Spanish coup of July 1936: Aftermath

-Meanwhile, the Army of Africa crossed the Gibraltar Strait, using Junkers Ju 52 transport planes provided by Nazi Germany, without any loyalist Air Force interference owing to the confusion on the Spanish Republican side.
+Meanwhile, the Army of Africa began to transfer across the Strait of Gibraltar to Seville by air on the evening of 19 July.
+At first only a handful of captured aircraft were used; then, from the end of July, Junkers Ju 52 and Savoia-Marchetti SM.81 transport aircraft, provided by Nazi Germany and Fascist Italy respectively, joined the airlift, without any loyalist Air Force interference owing to the confusion on the Spanish Republican side.
 The massive airlift of troops from Spanish Morocco was the world's first long-range combat airlift and allowed Franco's troops to join General Queipo de Llano's forces in Seville.
 Their quick movement allowed them to meet General Emilio Mola's Northern Army and secure most of northern and northwestern Spain, as well as central and western Andalusia.
-The Republican Government was left controlling almost all of the Eastern Spanish coast and the central area around Madrid, as well as Asturias, Cantabria and part of the Basque Country in the north.
+The Republican government retained control of almost all of the eastern Spanish coast and the central area around Madrid, as well as Asturias, Cantabria and part of the Basque Country in the north.

 Mola was keen to create a sense of fear within Nationalist-controlled areas.
 There was a massive purge of Freemasons and a large part of the left, including some moderate socialists.
-When proclaiming martial law in Pamplona, Mola declared: "Re-establishing the principle of authority demands unavoidably that punishments be exemplary in terms of both their severity and the speed with which they will be carried out, without doubt or hesitation.
+When proclaiming martial law in Pamplona, Mola declared, "Re-establishing the principle of authority demands unavoidably that punishments be exemplary in terms of both their severity and the speed with which they will be carried out, without doubt or hesitation."
 In a subsequent meeting with mayors of the province of Navarre, he went even further:

 It is necessary to spread terror.
 We have to create the impression of mastery, eliminating without scruples or hesitation all those who do not think as we do.
 There can be no cowardice.
 If we vacillate one moment and fail to proceed with the greatest determination, we will not win.
 Anyone who helps or hides a communist or a supporter of the Popular Front will be shot.

 Orders such as these, to instill fear through systematic executions in captured cities, provoked a widespread hostile response.
-Acts of spontaneous revenge flared up in Loyalist areas with the random murders of perceived fascists, conservatives and Nationalists by excited mobs.
-The result of the coup was a polarization of Spain.
+Acts of retaliatory violence also flared up in Loyalist areas, including the killing of perceived fascists, conservatives and Nationalists by crowds.
+The result of the coup was a further polarisation of Spain.